Millions of businesses around the world go through this inevitable step everyday: managing incoming documents workflows.

 This will help you considerably reduce the time to completion and help your team members stay organized and stay on top of their work.

 If your team members can see where they stand at every step of the process, they’ll be more motivated to reach the ultimate goal being sign a contract, close a deal or complete a client record.

-Reporting is what will help you understand how your document collection efforts are performing and give you some hints on what you could do to make this process more efficient and scalable.
+Reporting is what will help you understand how your current efforts are performing and give you some hints on what you could do to make this process more efficient and scalable.

-A great document collection reporting dashboard will include metrics such as:
+A great reporting dashboard will include metrics such as: